arnoldsouth/mern-jwt-auth-job-tracker/README.md

 # MERN JWT Auth Job Tracker

-This is a full-stack web application that allows users to track job applications and interviews.
+This is a full-stack web application that allows users to personally update and track their job status applications.
 The application is built using the MERN stack (MongoDB, Express, React, Node.js) and JWT authentication.

 ## Features